zx112437/localhost/readme.txt

 <<<<<<< Updated upstream
 Git is free software
 =======
-Creating a new branch is quick and simple
+Creating a new branch iiiiids quick and simple
 Git is a free software.
 >>>>>>> issoe-101
 Creating a new branch is quick AND simple